isomerpages/gb-assist/pages/solutionrepo/solution1735.md

 ### Things to Note
 Additional criteria: All participating companies must have at least three local employees at the point of application

+Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.